 The above solution is a one-in-all fix, but some websites might want specific images, like the author, rounded.
 In this case, you can accomplish it with CSS by designating a specific user role, but the code can get tricky.

 Instead, a much easier solution is to use a plugin and I have the perfect one for the job.

 The User Profile Pictures plugin is all about user profiles.
 It adds a variety of features that users can take advantage of.
 Each user role will have different options available to them and the site administrator can add or remove features from specific roles.

 When creating or editing existing author bios at the bottom of posts, you can change the image to a rounded border.
 The plugin is an excellent addition and can give users more customization options in general.

-Note: This plugin won’t round the author’s Gravatar in the comments.
+Note: This plugin won’t round the author’s Gravatar images in the WordPress comments section.

 Careful When Changing Themes